turingschool/front-end-curriculum/lessons/module-3/react-1-the-what-and-the-why.md

 ## Vocab

-- `library` A library is a collection of code that programmers can use to optimize tasks.
-This collection of reusable code is usually targeted for specific common problems.
-A library usually includes a few different pre-coded components
+- `library` A library is a collection of code that we can use in our applications to optimize certain tasks.
+Libraries are often providing targeted solutions for specific common challenges and often include some pre-coded components that you can use "out-of-the-box".
 - `framework` A software framework provides a standard way to build and deploy applications.
-It is a universal, reusable software environment that provides particular functionality as part of a larger software platform to facilitate development of software applications, products and solutions
+It is a universal, reusable software environment that provides particular functionality as part of a larger software platform to facilitate development of software applications, products and solutions.
 - `Virtual DOM` An in-memory object that represents a DOM structure and can be manipulated with JavaScript before updating the real DOM
 - `JSX` A mix of JavaScript and XML that facilitates rendering the appropriate HTML
-- `Components` Components are standalone, independent parts of an application that are responsible for handling only a single UI element
+- `Components` Components are standalone, independent parts of an application that are responsible for handling only a single UI element.
 - `Props` This is shorthand for properties.
 Props is an object that is given from its parent component down to the child component.
-Props should remain immutable
+Props should remain immutable.
 - `State` State holds data that represents the actual state of an application.
-State can be changed and mutated through user interactions
+State can be changed and mutated through user interactions.

 <section class="call-to-action">
 ## What do we already know?